b0L4z/LPIC-1/Topic 101: System Architecture.md

      - 4 - Unused
      - 5 - X11 (Full Multi-User with Graphical Desktop Environment)
      - 6 - Reboot
 * systemd -- initialization system for bootstrapping the user space and managing all processes subsequent to system start.
 It was developed to replace sysvinit.
 Has fewer dependencies, allows for prioritization and precedence, and reduces start up time.
+Scripts for targets are located /usr/lib/systemd/system
      - 0 - poweroff.target (shutdown)
      - 1 - rescue.target (Single User/Rescue Shell)
      - 2 - multi-user.target (Non-Graphical, Full Network, Multi-User)